At its core, facial recognition technology is a form of biometric authentication that uses unique facial features to identify individuals.

 This is why many systems store the numerical code locally – inside a secure enclave in the device itself.

-For example, in a phone, an embedded secure element (eSE) is a tamper-proof chip that lives in the chipset or SIM card.
+For example, an embedded secure element (eSE) in a phone is a tamper-proof chip that lives in the chipset or SIM card.

 It can only be accessed with strong authentication.
 Also, the eSE never shares the code with an application.